 - 1. Students under the age of 21 may not be present in any undergraduate residence hall location in which an alcohol policy violation is occurring.
-Students under the age of 21 are expected to leave the location in which the alcohol policy violation is occurring or notify appropriate staff members to stop the violation. - 2.
+Students under the age of 21 are expected to leave the location in which the alcohol policy violation is occurring, or notify appropriate staff members to stop the violation. - 2.
 Students who live in substance free living units are not permitted to consume alcohol in their residence, regardless of age. - 3.
 Residents (other than those living in substance free units) who are 21 years of age or older may consume alcohol in the privacy of their rooms/apartments so long as the only individuals under 21 are the student's roommates (or in the case of students in graduate residence halls, family members), the event does not become public, does not create a disturbance, and the number of individuals present does not exceed double the occupancy of the sleeping quarters (e.g., four people in a double room). - 4.
-"Progressive parties" involving multiple rooms or multiple floors where alcohol is present are prohibited. - Residents and their guests may not possess or use alcohol, regardless of age, in any common area of a residential facility in-
+"Progressive parties" involving multiple rooms or multiple floors where alcohol is present are prohibited. - 5.
+Residents and their guests may not possess or use alcohol, regardless of age, in any common area of a residential facility including all residence halls and graduate housing facilities(except as specifically authorized by Residential Services).

-- cluding all residence halls and graduate housing facilities (except as specifically authorized by Residential Services). - 6.
-Graduate students, residing in graduate housing facilities, who are over the age of 21, may consume alcohol in community lounge spaces, not including children's play areas, so long as no disturbance is created, common source containers (i.e. kegs) are not present, and all individuals consume responsibly. - 7.
+- 6. Graduate Students, residing in graduate housing facilities, who are over the age of 21, may consume alcohol in community lounge spaces, not including children's play areas, so long as no disturbance is created, common source containers (i.e. kegs) are not present, and all individuals consume responsibly. - 7.
 No alcohol is permitted in any undergraduate residence hall at any time during Wildcat Welcome, regardless of age. - 8.
-Participation in activities that facilitate or promote the rapid, dangerous, and/or forced consumption of alcohol (i.e. drinking games) is prohibited. - 9.
-Outside of approved alumni events, alcohol may not be sold or distributed in the residence halls.
+Participation in activities that facilitate or promote the rapid, dangerous, and/or forced consumption of alcohol (i.e. drinking games) is prohibited. - Participation in activities that facilitate or promote the rapid, dangerous, and/or forced consumption of alcohol (i.e. drinking games) is prohibited. - 10.
+Alcohol may not be sold or distributed in the residence halls.
 This prohibition includes, but is not limited to: cash bars; events to which admission tickets are sold or fees are charged (e.g. entertainment charge or annual dues); fees for access to an open bar; and, parties at which alcoholic beverages are served and for which contribution or donations to offset the costs of the party are sought.